dvingerh/genshin-artifact-collage-maker/README.md

-# 📷 Genshin Impact Artifact Capture
+# 📷 Genshin Impact Artifact Collage Maker
 This tool allows you to quickly make an image collage of a character's artifact set in Genshin Impact.

 - Quickly generate an artifact set image collage